northsack/F24_Team2_FormulaSAE/Reports/Experimental_Analysis - Final.md

 **Setup:**

-- The motor was connected to the controller and powered by the limited supply.
+- The motor was connected to the controller in the same way as shown in our wiring diagrams and powered by the limited supply.
+- The motor controller was connected to a laptop for monitoring purposes.
+The motor controller software can be used to get measurements when the motor is running.
 - The throttle was pressed slowly until grinding noise began, signaling low current-induced instability.
 Throttle was then released to avoid damage.
 - Tests were repeated at constant throttle positions to ensure consistency.
 - All data was captured using the motor controller’s built-in telemetry.

+- For the shutdown circuit, all components were connected as shown in the wiring diagram.
+- Each component was tested individually 3 separate times to ensure full capability to open the circuit if triggered.

 **Safety:**